How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 - `e_magic`: Magic number that identifies the file as an MS-DOS executable.
 It should be set to the value `0x5A4D` (the letters 'MZ' in ASCII).

 - `e_cblp`: Number of bytes on the last page of the file.
 It is typically used to calculate the file size.
-(Wee wukk come back to this later)
+(Wee will come back to this later)

 - `e_cp`: Number of pages in the file.
 Each page is 512 bytes in size.